 Remember to never apply cold objects directly to the skin.
 Instead, wrap them in a cloth or towel first.

 Arnica is a “botanical extract rich in antioxidants,” Zeichner says.
-And it’s potentially helpful, although research on arnica’s ability to heal hickeys is sparse.
+It’s potentially helpful, although research on arnica’s ability to heal hickeys is sparse.

 Of studies available, research suggests arnica may reduce the appearance of bruises.
 So it’s at least worth a try.